hangwl/DataScience/notes.md

 ## Stationarity

 In practice, we should always test the stationarity of time series data before running a regression model.
-If the time series data is not stationary, then we cannot run the regression model by using the raw data directly.
+If the time series data is not stationary, then we cannot run the regression model by using the raw data directly as it will have a time-varying mean or time-varying variance or both.
+For example, exchange rates and housing prices are usually non-stationary.

+If a time series is not stationary, we can study its behavior only for the time period under consideration, and forecasts will have little practical value.

 ## Static Model